Saturday, June 12, 2021

 Yes, it is true that men should look away.
 They should control their thoughts.
 There is choice involved.
 But let me ask you this.
 When you see a toddler running out into a road when there's a car coming, what happens?
 What do you feel?
 The good natured human part of you is immediately and involuntarily terrified and if no one's around you'll either yell at the kid to get out of the way or you'll go pick them up yourself and save them.
 It's a knee-jerk reaction, the healthy kind of fear the Lord blessed us with, but which can be misused and manipulated.

 The same thing applies to when you dress immodestly.
 The natural sexual and physical attraction of men to women and women's bodies is supposed to come to the surface quickly when more of the female body is exposed than should be.
-Men's minds were designed by God to have that desire to see more of and touch the body of and have sex with that woman.
+Men's minds were designed by God to have that desire to see more of and touch the body of and have sex with women.
 That's how marriage between a man and woman is supposed to work.
 It shouldn't be any wonder that the most sacred of all acts we can do as humans - to express sexual love in marriage and become joint creators with the almighty in bringing forth life - is something around which God has placed the most holy and spiritually heavy safeguards.

 As someone who has recovered from more than 20 years of the darkest hell you can imagine in sexual addiction, I can tell you those thought patterns about wanting to see and touch the naked female body don't go away.
 They're not supposed to.
 They're supposed to be directed to our wives in the divine manner prescribed by our Father in Heaven.

 When you dress the way so many are as the weather gets ever hotter, you are exploiting and unfairly manipulating that natural God-given inclination.
 Please stop.
 Those who say "my body my choice" also need to accept that while you have freedom to make your own choices, you do not have the freedom to pick the consequences to those choices.
 When you pick up one of the stick, you automatically pick up the other as well.
 You can't demand that boys and men to not oggle you when you do that.
 Wish they wouldn't?
 Yeah, me too.
 Please hope that they won't, but without taking any blame for it yourself?
 Not cool.
-In fact, blaming men for oggling and mentally undressing you when dress in a way that exposes or emphasizes the very parts of you you don't want them staring at is like touching fire on purpose and getting angry when it burns you.
+In fact, blaming men for oggling and mentally undressing you when dress in a way that exposes or emphasizes the very parts of you that you don't want them staring at is like touching fire on purpose and getting angry when it burns you.
 Doesn't make any sense.
 Another saying, which is so true, goes "if you roll around in the mud, expect to attract pigs."

 Last of all, please remember this isn't about hiding anything, it's about revealing your dignity and loving yourself enough to realize that the right men will be attracted to you, physically and socially, if you keep the sexually teasing nature of revealing attire for marriage, at home with your husband.